 If an individual charged with a crime acted in self-defense, a court will not hold that individual responsible for the crime.
 Proof of self-defense comes from witness testimony and other sources depending on the incident.
 A careful examination of the facts of each case is necessary to determine if self-defense is available as a shield.

 Call our Domestic Violence Defense Attorney

-At Leary Law, we have extensive experience handling domestic violence cases.
+At Leary Law, our Fairfax, VA domestic violence defense lawyer has extensive experience handling domestic violence cases.
 We firmly believe that every defendant deserves professional and attentive legal representation.
 To arrange a fully confidential initial consultation, please do not hesitate to contact us today.
 With offices in Fairfax and Manassas, we serve clients throughout the Northern Virginia region, including Arlington, Alexandria, Annandale, Chantilly, Centreville, Fairfax, Falls Church, Herndon, Leesburg, Sterling and Springfield.